Being short doesn't mean there's a health problem. Genetics and nutrition play a big part in determining height.

 A child with a growth hormone deficiency has severe short stature relative to his weight.

-If your doctor is concerned about a medical issue causing your child to be short or not grow well, he/she will conduct tests to check for them.
+If your doctor is concerned about a medical issue causing your child to be short, he/she will advise you on the tests to be conducted.

 Visit Parent Hub, for more useful tips and guides to give your child a healthy start.